dishakjian/unit1/Project/main.md

 ## Proposed Solution

-I propose developing a **disguised password manager** in Python, which functions as a simple calendar application.
-This calendar will allow users to add and manage events while hiding its true purpose—**storing and retrieving passwords securely**—activated only by a secret code.
+I propose to develop **Schedulix**, a disguised password manager in Python, which functions as a simple calendar application.
+This calendar will allow users to add and manage events while hiding its true purpose—storing and retrieving passwords securely—activated only by a secret code.
 A login and signup system will add an extra layer of security, ensuring only authorized users have access.
 ### Why Python?

 I proposed Python as it is the ideal choice for this project for several reasons: